CKs-Technology-News/PrivacyTools/README.md

 - [certbot](https://github.com/certbot/certbot) – Previously the Let's Encrypt Client, is EFFs tool to obtain certs from Let's Encrypt, and optionally auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [Coherence](https://github.com/liesware/coherence/) – Cryptographic server for modern web apps.
 - [CryptoPocket](https://github.com/miroslavpejic85/cryptopocket) – Encrypt anything then Decrypt by providing a required key.
 - [Cryptsetup](https://gitlab.com/cryptsetup/cryptsetup) – Cryptsetup and LUKS, open-source disk encryption.
+Default encryption for Linux.
 - [Enigma Reloaded](https://github.com/enigma-reloaded/enigma-reloaded) – Offline ready web app, that allows encrypted communication across less trustworthy channels.
 - [Etebase](https://www.etebase.com/) – A set of client libraries and a server for building end-to-end encrypted applications.
 - [Filen](https://filen.io/) – Zero knowledge end-to-end encrypted cloud storage, redefined.